Nadja (film): Production

 Nadja was written by Michael Almereyda after a planned project called Fever (centered around Edgar Allan Poe) failed to attract financing.
 The 1928 surrealist novel Nadja by André Breton served as an inspiration for the thematic approach, with Almereyda also studying several classic vampire films and lore.
 Even with a comparatively more commercial script than Fever, the production still faced hurdles in acquiring financing due to the decision to film Nadja in black and white rather than color, which was deemed necessary as both a cost-saving measure and thematically important.
 When financing fell through, David Lynch financed the entire film himself.

-To attain a "blurry, out of focus" look to convey the point of view of the living dead, Almereyda shot the film using a Fisher-Price PixelVision camcorder.
+To attain a "blurry, out of focus" look to convey the point of view of the living dead, Almereyda shot part of the film using a Fisher-Price PixelVision camcorder.
 Almereyda attempted to make the film in a similar style to Roger Corman, with the Corman-produced Poe films a particular source of inspiration for not only style and tone, but frugal film-making.
 The movie was filmed over the course of five and a half weeks in New York City.
 An abandoned hospital on Central Park West was used to simulate a Transylvanian castle.

 Reception

-On the review aggregator website Rotten Tomatoes, Nadja holds an approval rating of 64% based on 25 reviews, with an average rating of 5.8/10.
-The website's critics' consensus reads: "Nadja approaches the Dracula legend from an idiosyncratic angle - and with just enough visual style to overcome uneven storytelling."
+On the review aggregator website Rotten Tomatoes, Nadja holds an approval rating of 70% based on 30 reviews.
+The website's critics' consensus reads: "Nadja approaches the Dracula legend from an idiosyncratic angle – and with just enough visual style to overcome uneven storytelling."

 Roger Ebert, writing for the Chicago Sun-Times, gave the film a rating of two-and-a-half out of four stars, characterizing it as "an example of a genre we can call Deadpan Noir.
 It's the kind of movie that deals with unspeakable subjects while keeping a certain ironic distance and using dialogue that seems funny, although the characters never seem in on the joke."